alQaisi/Countries-Browser/README.md

 I did not replace the old repository with this one because I want something that reminds me of how I was and how I became.

-# I hope you find this project usefull, you can contact me if you have some questions :)
+# I hope you find this project useful, you can contact me if you have some questions :)